anilakash/IndKGC/README.md

-# Inductive Knowledge Graph Completion With GNN and Rule #
+# IndKGC: Inductive Knowledge Graph Completion With GNN and Rule #

 This is the official implemetation of the paper 'paper_name_with_link'.